topeterk/HitCounterManager/README.md

 * Special Thanks to **Hauke Lasinger** and **[Mario Schulz](https://www.twitch.tv/D4rn4S)** for develop the IGT Track Timer :fire:

-[-]..And All that participate in the Pre-Release.
+[-]..And All that participated in the Pre-Release of Split of Pleasure Update.

 * Every member of the [Hitless team on Twitch](https://www.twitch.tv/team/hitless) and [No Hit Hispano on Twitch](https://www.twitch.tv/nohithispano)